Ring Warming Ceremony

-What about having a Ring Warming or Blessing of the rings during your wedding ceremony?
+What about having a Ring Warming or Blessing of the rings ritual during your wedding ceremony?

-A ring warming or blessing of the rings ceremony is a beautiful ritual to include in your Wedding Ceremony—and can include your family and friends if you wanted.
+A ring warming ritual or blessing of the rings is a beautiful ritual to include in your Wedding Ceremony—and a way to include your family and friends if you wanted.

-I particularly like this one, as there are many ways to make it special to you and your own wedding ceremony.
+I particularly like this one, as there are many ways to make it special for you and your own wedding ceremony.

 Your guests normally do the blessing of the rings while your wedding ceremony begins with the aim to have them back to the front for the exchange of wedding rings.